jyellick/obc-docs/dev-setup/devenv.md

 * [Go](https://golang.org/) - 1.5.2 or later
 * [Vagrant](https://www.vagrantup.com/) - 1.7.4 or later
 * [VirtualBox](https://www.virtualbox.org/) - 5.0 or later
+* BIOS Enabled Virtualization - Varies based on hardware

+- Note: The BIOS Enabled Virtualization may be within the CPU or Security settings of the BIOS

 ### Steps